sofmeright/apt-cacher-ng-oci/README.md

 - Send a PR or fork it and tell your friends.
 - Report issues.
-- Buy me a ☕ if this saves you some bandwidth.
-(Donation link coming soon...)
+- [Buy me a ☕](https://ko-fi.com/T6T41IT163) if this saves you some bandwidth.

 ## Issues